-The proposed activity avoids the intrusion of development into the WQR and/or HCA to the extent practicable.
-The proposed activity must have less detrimental impact to the designated natural resource area than other practicable alternatives, including significantly different practicable alternatives that propose less development within the resource area.
+The proposed activity avoids the intrusion of development into the WQR and/or HCA to the extent practicablefeasible.
+The proposed activity must have less detrimental impact to the designated natural resource area than other practicablefeasonab b.

-b.
 Minimize

-If the applicant demonstrates that there is no practicable alternative that will not avoid disturbance of the designated natural resource area, then the proposed activity within the resource area shall minimize detrimental impacts to the extent practicable.
+If the applicant demonstrates that there is no practicable-reasonable alternative that will not avoid disturbance of the designated natural resource area, then the proposed activity within the resource area shall minimize detrimental impacts to the extent practicable-feasible.

-- (1) The proposed activity must minimize detrimental impacts to ecological functions and loss of habitat consistent with uses allowed by right under the base zone, to the extent practicable. - (2) To the extent practicable within the designated natural resource area, the proposed activity shall be designed, located, and constructed to: - (a) Minimize grading, removal of native vegetation, and disturbance and removal of native soils by using the approaches described in Subsection 19.402.11.A, reducing building footprints, and using minimal excavation foundation systems (e.g., pier, post, or piling foundation). - (b) Minimize adverse hydrological impacts on water resources. - (c) Minimize impacts on wildlife corridors and fish passage. - (d) Consider using other techniques to further minimize the impacts of development in the resource area, such as using native plants throughout the site (not just in the resource area), locating landscaping required by other parts of Title 19 Zoning adjacent to the resource area, reduce light spill-off into the resource area from development, preserving and maintaining existing trees and tree canopy coverage, and/or planting trees where appropriate to maximize future tree canopy coverage.
+- (1) The proposed activity must minimize detrimental impacts to ecological functions and loss of habitat consistent with uses allowed by right under the base zone, to the extent practicablefeasible. - (2) To the extent practicable feasible within the designated natural resource area, the proposed activity shall be designed, located, and constructed to: - (a) Minimize grading, removal of native vegetation, and disturbance and removal of native soils by using the approaches described in Subsection 19.402.11.A, reducing building footprints, and using minimal excavation foundation systems (e.g., pier, post, or piling foundation). - (b) Minimize adverse hydrological impacts on water resources. - (c) Minimize impacts on wildlife corridors and fish passage. - (d) Consider using other techniques to further minimize the impacts of development in the resource area, such as using native plants throughout the site (not just in the resource area), locating landscaping required by other parts of Title 19 Zoning adjacent to the resource area, reduce light spill-off into the resource area from development, preserving and maintaining existing trees and tree canopy coverage, and/or planting trees where appropriate to maximize future tree canopy coverage.